RMRs: Ways to Fix the Flicker Revisited

 Install your Sealing Plate Correctly

-This was first explained to me by Doug Holloway of ATEi (which is a superb choice of places to go for slide work, by the way).
-With this method you bend your RMR battery contact slightly inward.
+This was first explained to me by Doug Holloway of ATEi (which is a superb choice of places to go for slide work, by the way, and a part of the House Morningwood “tactical buyers club” too).
+With this method, you bend your RMR battery contact slightly inward.
 This allows for consistent contact regardless of what lateral position recoil or other movement pushes the battery.

 Grab a chopstick you saved from your last pseudo-Chinese food binge (because you used a fork anyway), and whittle it down.
 You can use basically anything non-conductive for this.
 Tweezers from an electronics repair kit may be ideal; the tip of your favorite EDC knife will not be.
 Carefully bend the battery contact inward; do your best not to reach the elastic limit and break it.